juliasol1/12factors/factors.md

 1.Codebase
 One codebase tracked in revision control, many deploys.
-⁃	I used GitHub for source control, the repository can be accessed by https://github.com/juliasol1/12factors
+⁃	I used GitHub for source control.

 2.Dependencies
 Explicitly declare and isolate dependencies.